David Clemmons - Founder, VolunTourism.org

 Elisa was named the World SHARE Regional Director for Latin America (1992-98) and coordinated participatory processes to create an autonomous SHARE organization in Guatemala as well as develop self-funding food distribution in Mexico and a rural agricultural loan fund.
 In Mexico, the Compartamos (SHARE) program is now the largest micro credit initiative in the country.
 Elisa joined Los Niños in 1998.

-Nancy McGehee, PhD - Associate Professor, Virginia Tech University
+Nancy McGehee, PhD - Professor, Virginia Tech University

 [Return To The Top]